kintohub/kintohub-docs/docs/kintoblocks.md

 4. Once the environment is selected, the **Deployment Manage page** is displayed and the KintoBlock is added to the deployment.

-   { Add GIF video of clicking Add to Deployments button and KintoBlock gets added to deployment }
+   { TODO : Add GIF video of clicking Add to Deployments button and KintoBlock gets added to deployment }

 5. Click on **Deploy** at the bottom right of the page to push the new changes to your deployments.